EMMA: End-to-End Multimodal Model for Autonomous Driving: Appendix

-\section{Limitations, Risks, and Mitigations}
+\subsection{Limitations, Risks, and Mitigations}

-In the previous sections, we demonstrate state-of-the-art end-to-end motion planning on the nuScenes planning benchmark.
-We also achieve competitive performance for end-to-end motion planning on the WOMD planning benchmark and camera-primary 3D detection on WOD.
-Furthermore, our generalist setup improved the quality across multiple tasks through joint training.
+In the main paper, we demonstrate state-of-the-art end-to-end motion planning on the nuScenes planning benchmark.
+We also achieve competitive performance for camera-primary 3D detection on WOD.
+Furthermore, our generalist setup improves the quality across multiple tasks through joint training.
 Despite these promising results, we acknowledge the limitations of our work and propose directions for building on this foundation and addressing such challenges in future research.

 \textbf{Memory and video capability}: Currently, our model processes only a limited number of frames (up to 4), restricting its ability to capture the long-term dependencies essential for driving tasks.
 Effective driving requires not just real-time decision-making but also reasoning over extended time horizons, relying on long-term memory to anticipate and respond to evolving scenarios.
 Enhancing the model's ability to perform long-term reasoning is a promising area for future research.
 This could potentially be achieved by integrating memory modules or extending its capability to process longer video sequences efficiently, enabling more comprehensive temporal understanding.